 The overlying skin envelope also contributes to the overall shape of the nasal tip.
 In patients with thicker skin, these underlying structures may not be as well-defined as in someone with very thin skin.
 The thicker skin and soft tissue envelope tend to blunt the underlying structures and hide them, therefore, thinning the subcutaneous tissue a bit may improve the tip definition.

 Alar Base Reduction

 Alar base reduction surgery is often requested in patients that have a wide nasal base and complain of flaring nostrils.
-A general guideline to evaluating the nostrils and the nasal base is to compare their relationship to a line drawn down from the inner portion of each eye.
+A general guideline for evaluating the nostrils and the nasal base is to compare their relationship to a line drawn down from the inner portion of each eye.

-There are several different types of alar base reduction procedures that excise various portions of the alar rim to reduce flare of the nostril and/or the nasal width, and they are chosen based upon the given anatomy and patient goals.
+There are several different types of alar base reduction procedures that excise various portions of the alar rim to reduce the flare of the nostril and/or the nasal width, and they are chosen based upon the given anatomy and patient goals.
 These procedures can be done at the same time as the rhinoplasty, but also can be done under local anesthesia at a later time.